-Last modified: September 2, 2014, 4:44 PM
+Last modified: November 6, 2014, 7:26 PM

-CIP works to promote a U.S. foreign policy based on peace, international cooperation, demilitarization, and respect for basic human rights.
+The Center for International Policy works to promote a U.S. foreign policy based on peace, international cooperation, demilitarization, and respect for basic human rights.
 Through research, education, and direct public advocacy, CIP works to define and put into practice a more sympathetic, farsighted, and non-militaristic approach to the developing world.

 CIP greatly appreciates its interns and fellows.
-Although unpaid, interns and fellows will have access to a fitness facility, are encouraged to attend relevant DC talks and lectures, and are included in office lunches and parties.
-In addition, senior staff will offer professional development advice and networking opportunities.
+Although unpaid, interns and fellows will have access to a free fitness facility, are encouraged to attend relevant DC talks and lectures, and are included in office lunches and parties.
+In addition, CIP interns work directly with senior staff and will be offered professional development, advice, and networking opportunities.

-No Current Internships Available
+9 Internships Currently Available